Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-09.md

 export default App;
 ```

-> At this point I got the error: **expo install react-native-safe-area-context**
->
-> I found a solution [here](https://github.com/th3rdwave/react-native-safe-area-context/issues/110#issuecomment-668864576)
->
-> `expo install react-native-safe-area-context`
-> `run yarn or npm install`
+The code above defines a component `HomeScreen` and the component `App` in the same file.
+You can move `HomeScreen` to it's own file and import it here if you like.

+To keep things simple I used inline styles.
+You could mov e these inline styles to a styles object if you like.

 The sample code above Defines a HomeScreen component, creates an instance of StackNavigator and wraps these in a NavigationContainer.

-There is a single route: Stack.Screen which will display: HomeScreen.
+There is a single route: `<Stack.Screen>` which will display: `HomeScreen`.

 The example so far only displays the a single Screen: Home Screen.
-But, it does this using the StackNavigator.
+But, it does this using the StackNavigator!

 Notice that Stack navigator provides the title bar at the top.
+This is the standard behavior.
+You can configure the title bar and do things like add buttons to the upper right and left, change the background color of the titlebar, and test the title in the center.

 ### Navigating to another screen